TheOverthinkerDev/aigei-audio-downloader/QUICK_FIX.md

 Extension working properly when:
 - ✅ Extension appears in chrome://extensions/ with no errors
-- ✅ simple_test.html shows Extension ID
+- ✅ Extension popup opens correctly
 - ✅ Popup opens from toolbar icon
 - ✅ No console errors in popup or background script
 - ✅ Can detect audio URLs on aigei.com
+- ✅ IDM integration works (new tab opens or clipboard copy successful)

 ## 📞 Still Not Working?